 If a hardware or Azure software failure occurs, only a subset of your VMs will be impacted.
 Availability sets are an essential capability for building reliable cloud solutions.
 To provide redundancy to your application, it is recommended that you group two or more virtual machines in an availability set.

 Microsoft offers a range of OS-independent SLAs for Azure VMs.
 Read the SLA for Azure Virtual Machines.

-Virtual Machine Scale Sets help you create and manage a group of load-balanced and auto-scaling VMs.
-Deploy VM scale sets using Azure Resource Manager templates, which support Windows and Linux platform images and customised images and extensions.
+Virtual Machine Scale Sets help you create and manage a group of load-balanced and autoscaling VMs.
+Deploy VM scale sets using Azure Resource Manager templates, which support Windows and Linux platform images and custom images and extensions.

 Security and privacy are built into the Azure platform.
 Microsoft is committed to the highest levels of trust, transparency, standards conformance, and regulatory compliance with the most comprehensive set of compliance offerings of any cloud service provider.
 Learn more.